 Once you reach the interview stage of a search, there are certain precautions you must take to assure no inappropriate inquiries are made.
 As a general rule, the information obtained and requested through the preemployment process should be limited to those essential for determining if a person is qualified for the job.
 First, we suggest that you decide ahead of time what questions will be asked.
-This should be a list of openended, job-related questions which should be asked of each interviewee.
+This should be a list of open-ended, job-related questions which should be asked of each interviewee.
 After each question is asked, additional "follow-up" questions from the interviewer and any search committee member may be asked as necessary.
-Second, you should avoid any inquiries that elicit information regarding, race, color, ancestry, sex, age, national origin, religion, marital status, sexual orientation, genetic information or disability.
-These types of inquiries violate several federal and state anti-discrimination laws.
+Second, you should avoid any inquiries that elicit information regarding, race, age, sex, national origin, sexual orientation, gender identity or expression, political or religious affiliation, disability, or any other characteristic protected by state and federal anti-discrimination laws.
+These types of inquiries may be considered discriminatory.
 The burden of proving that an applicant was not rejected on the basis of information from these inquiries rests with you, the employer.